KyouyamaKazusa0805/sudoku-puzzle-libraries/README.md

 * Raw file part
 * JSON file part

-The full information of a valid puzzle library will be merged by folders "info" and "libararies".
+The full information of a valid puzzle library will be merged by folder "libararies".
 All JSON file names will match the library names.

 ## Copyright